rzhangbq/paperswithcode-rebuilt/README.md

 ### Prerequisites
 - Node.js (v16 or higher)
 - npm or yarn
+- Python 3.7+ (for database building and cleaning)
 - wget (for downloading data files)
 - gunzip (for extracting compressed files)